AUM-Software-And-Development/operating_system_a/README.md

     *The -v flag mounts a volume allowing filesharing between Windows and the container folders.

     *The --rm flag will instruct Docker to remove/close the container when the "TTY" communication has halted.

+    Continue to Step 5 in Ubuntu/Docker images or WSL ...

 =========
 Ubuntu or Docker image/WSL only: